-The New Northwest PassageSung honoring Stan Rogers' "Northwest Passage," an achingly beautiful ballad every Canadian knows.
+The New Northwest PassageSung honouring Stan Rogers' "Northwest Passage," an achingly beautiful ballad every Canadian knows.
 Youtube has the Rogers' version, for the tune.

 Chasing one more dime,